Antifragile perimeter control: Anticipating and gaining from disruptions with reinforcement learning: Literature review

-Perimeter control is among the strategies that have attracted immense attention and research.
-Real-world implementation as shown in \cite{ambuhl_case_2018} also demonstrated its applicability as an effective approach to regulating urban traffic.
-By refraining the incoming vehicles from adjacent regions into a protected zone, the traffic density in the protected area remains below the critical density, so a satisfactory level of service can be upheld \citep{keyvan-ekbatani_exploiting_2012}. \cite{geroliminis_optimal_2013} proposed an optimal perimeter control method using Model Predictive Control (MPC) and proved its effectiveness compared to a greedy controller in a cordon-shaped network.
-One major issue with the previous works is the MFD heterogeneity.
-To tackle this challenge, a substantial amount of effort has been made in investigating the partitioning algorithms so that a well-defined MFD can be referred to for a certain sub-network \citep{ambuhl_approximative_2019, saedi_estimating_2020}.
-However, MFDs in the real world can hardly be well-defined, as demonstrated in \cite{ambuhl_disentangling_2021} with loop detector data over a year. \cite{WANG2015} and \cite{Ji2015} also showed that adverse weather conditions and traffic incidents can alter the shape of the MFDs and even a recovery from the peak-hour congestion may lead to a hysteresis \citep{gayah_clockwise_2011}.
+Perimeter control is among the strategies that have attracted immense attention and research efforts.
+By mitigating incoming flows from adjacent regions into a protected zone, the traffic density in the protected area remains below the critical density to uphold a satisfactory serviceability. \cite{geroliminis_optimal_2013} proposed an optimal perimeter control method using Model Predictive Control (MPC) and proved its effectiveness compared to a greedy controller in a cordon network.
+Later, \cite{sirmatel_nonlinear_2020} introduced a Moving Horizon Estimation (MHE) scheme together with MPC to tackle further measurement noise and the observability issues.
+One major issue of the previous works is the assumption of MFD homogeneity, and a substantial amount of effort has been made in investigating the partitioning algorithms so that a well-defined MFD can be created for each sub-network, as in \cite{ambuhl_approximative_2019}, creating a multi-reservoir system for applying perimeter control \citep{aboudolas_perimeter_2013}.
+However, MFDs in the real world can hardly be well-defined, as demonstrated in \cite{ambuhl_disentangling_2021} with loop detector data over a year. \cite{WANG2015} also demonstrated that adverse weather conditions and traffic incidents can alter the shape of the MFDs, and even the recovery from the peak-hour congestion may lead to hysteresis \citep{gayah_clockwise_2011}.
 These phenomena could potentially violate the mathematical model that serves as the foundation for the established model-based perimeter controllers.

-To tackle the parameter uncertainties in the models caused by real-world disruptions, recent years have also witnessed a growing trend towards utilizing non-parametric learning-based approaches in traffic control \citep{nguyen_deep_2018}.
-Among different ML algorithms, RL has been researched extensively in transportation operations, e.g., traffic light control \citep{wei_colight_2019, chen_toward_2020}, dynamic pricing \citep{wang_ctrl_2022}, delay management \citep{zhu_deep_2021}.
-Particularly for perimeter control, recent works from \cite{ni_cordon_2019} and \cite{zhou_model-free_2021} have illustrated the capability of RL algorithms to achieve similar or even superior performance compared to the established control methods.
+Therefore, \cite{zhou_model-free_2021} introduced an RL-based algorithm that exhibits superior performance and offers the advantage of being model-free.